Response to Kirby Ferguson’s “Everything is a Remix” Part 1

 But how can one be entirely sure that this is the case for the rest of their so-called stolen songs?
 Should they also be ruled “without infringement” for stealing exact lyrics and melodies from a number of blues singers?

-In Kirby Ferguson’s video, he touches on a multitude of songs by Led Zeppelin that, in order to write, the band would have – undoubtedly – had to take inspiration from signers Willie Dixon, Chester Burnett, Bert Jansch, Jake Holmes, and more.
+In Kirby Ferguson’s video, he touches on a multitude of songs by Led Zeppelin that, in order to write, the band would have – undoubtedly – had to take inspiration from legendary singers Willie Dixon, Chester Burnett, Bert Jansch, and more.
 Ferguson’s first example from the video states, “The opening and closing sections of ‘Bring it On Home’ are lifted from a tune by Willie Dixon entitled (not coincidentally) ‘Bring it On Home.'”
-I think that this song by Led Zeppelin is a bold transformation of the original song by Dixon, because it takes the distinct lyrics from the very beginning – the entire phrase that is – and they play it to the exact same baseline only more “pepped” up and faster.
+I think that this song by Led Zeppelin is a bold transformation of the original song by Dixon, because it takes the distinct lyrics from the very beginning – the entire phrase that is – and they play it to the exact same baseline only more pepped up and faster.
 The first phrase of both songs go as follows:

 “I’m gonna bring it on home to you.